kyleawayan/doona/README.md

 this fork, but it's nice to keep track now just in case a changelog is needed later on.

+I will try my best to keep the Nextra packages up to date with the upstream in the `main` branch.

 ### Installation

 The doona repository uses [PNPM Workspaces](https://pnpm.io/workspaces) and